PECOS-packages/PECOS/design/instr-program-architecture.md

 5. Which HUGR subset is safe to import structurally without silent loss?
 6. Which ergonomic Rust form—typed builders, macros, or both—best overlays the core data structure?
+7. Should the first control-capable scheduled IR use structured regions whose leaves are TickCircuit-like sequences, or lower directly through PHIR?
+8. Which higher-level noise-model dialects, if any, justify DEM construction before concrete Tick scheduling?